Asim-2000/Node-Docker/README.md

+## What is Docker?

+## What is Image?

+## What is Container?

 ```shell
 $ npm i --save express
 ```

-Add this in ~/.bashrc file
+Add the following in ~/.bashrc file

 ```shell
 export FORMAT="ID\t{{.ID}}\nNAME\t{{.Names}}\nIMAGE\t{{.Image}}\nPORTS\t{{.Ports}}\nCOMMAND\t{{.Command}}\nCREATED\t{{.CreatedAt}}\nSTATUS\t{{.Status}}\n"
 ```

+Run the following command to list the running container in list format

 ```shell
 $ docker ps --format=$FORMAT
 ```

-Use this command to list the running container in list format

 To run docker in a particular directory